-- (87) Mehrmals schon hat Peter (esi) versprochen, [den Roman zu lesen]i. multiple.times already has Peter it promised the novel to read 'Peter has promised to read the novel multiple times already.' - (88) shows that passivization of (87) either leads to a plain impersonal passive (88a), or to a personal passive in which the CP-placeholder es (it) is retained (88b). - (88) a.
-Mehrmals schon wurde versprochen, [den Roman zu lesen]i. multiple.times already was promised the novel to read - b.
-Mehrmals schon wurde esi versprochen, [den Roman zu lesen]i. multiple.times already was promised the novel to read 'It has been promised to read the novel multiple times already.'
+(87) Mehrmals schon hat Peter (esi) versprochen, [den Roman zu lesen]i. multiple.times already has Peter it promised the novel to read 'Peter has promised to read the novel multiple times already.'

+24 We remain agnostic here w.r.t. to any details of the underlying and surface syntactic correlation between the placeholder pro-form and the complement clause.
+In Rosenbaum (1967), the CP is generated as a modifier of the NP headed by it and then extraposed.
+Bennis (1986) proposes that the CP is generated as an adjunct to the VP binding the pronoun generated in object position.

+For Icelandic, it can be shown that the placeholder pronoun and the complement clause form a constituent (Wood 2012 building on Thráinsson 1979).
+In German, the corresponding data are ungrammatical.
+Blocking of extraction might suggest that extraposition takes place (e.g. Bennis 1986 for Dutch).
+However, Wood (2017) shows that the Icelandic placeholder pronoun blocks extraction even in cases where arguably no extraposition of the infinitival complement has taken place and Fischer (2016) shows the same for related German data.
+The cross-linguistic picture is complicated by French il that does not block extraction (Zaring 1994).

+25 At least for Hebrew, such a covert pronoun has been argued to be present also in other cases of sentential complementation, such as the ones in (i) (Shlonsky 1990).

+(i) a.
+Nidme l-i še-ha-šemeš šok?at. seem to-me that-the-sun sinking 'It seems to me that the sun is sinking.'

+(88) shows that passivization of (87) either leads to a plain impersonal passive (88a), or to a personal passive in which the CP-placeholder es (it) is retained (88b).

+(88) a.
+Mehrmals schon wurde versprochen, [den Roman zu lesen]1.

+multiple.times already was promised the novel to read

+b.
+Mehrmals schon wurde esi versprochen, [den Roman zu lesen]i.

+multiple.times already was promised the novel to read

+'It has been promised to read the novel multiple times already.'

-The claim that (88b) is a personal passive in so far that es (it) in this example is an argument rather than an expletive is supported by a contrast to impersonal passives of unergative verbs.
-As is well known, the occurrence of sentence-internal es in German is restricted to non-expletive uses of this pronoun (e.g. weather it), as is indicated by the fact that impersonal passives in German disallow sentence internal es ((89); e.g. Grewendorf 1989, Fanselow 1991, Haider 1987, 1990).
+The claim that (88b) is a personal passive in that es (it) in this example is an argument rather than an expletive is supported by a contrast to impersonal passives of unergative verbs.
+As is well-known, the occurrence of sentence-internal es in German is restricted to non-expletive uses of this pronoun (e.g. weather it), as is indicated by the fact that impersonal passives in German disallow sentence internal es ((89); e.g. Grewendorf 1989, Fanselow 1991, Haider 1987, 1990).
 Since es occurs sentence-internally in (88b), it must be argumental.
 If es is argumental in (88b), this is a personal passive.